Introduction to Vanderbilt University Medical Center

 - Didactic and clinical requirements to prepare graduates for certification with the American Registry of Diagnostic Medical Sonography (ARDMS)

-- Introductory coursework for vascular sonography
+- Introductory coursework and clinical assignments for vascular sonography

 - Research opportunities